AttieLab-Systems-Genetics/Documentation/Server/Connecting.md

 ## Connect to the server

-Connect to the server using SSH using ssh
+Connect to the server using SSH
 > `ssh [your wisc id]@wisc.edu@attie.diabetes.wisc.edu`

-Your password is the same as your wisc password.
+Your password is the same as your wisc password (NetID password).

 If you are having issues, make sure you are connected to the network and are apart of the manifest group.